-AstraZeneca to deliver 9m more vaccine doses to EU, says von der Leyen
+AstraZeneca to deliver 9m more vaccine doses to EU, says Von der Leyen

 This is progress and will mean more vaccines for Ireland 🇮🇪 in the next two months. https://t.co/1XeDDLBqks— Stephen Donnelly (@DonnellyStephen) January 31, 2021

-Earlier on Sunday, the EU Commission president held a videoconference with CEOs of companies manufacturing vaccines and warned of the threat of coronavirus variants.
+Earlier on Sunday, the European Commission president held a videoconference with CEOs of companies manufacturing vaccines and warned of the threat of coronavirus variants.